Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

-Dashboard reports provide you with information at a glance and are often centralized, which means that you can pull the data from different sources and interpret it more accurately, just by looking at a single screen.
+Dashboard reports provide you with information at a glance and are often centralized, which means that you can pull the data from different sources and interpret it more accurately just by looking at a single screen.
 For example, a marketing report template can include different relevant marketing metrics from email to SEO metrics depending on your company’s or team’s needs.

 Although dashboards and reports have several aspects in common, the data they represent differs.
 Here’s how.